The Woodpecker tapestry is woven in one size: 47″x29″ US$265. See tapestry description below.

 Chasing the prey.

-We offer this with or without the verse, woven in France in 80% cotton and 20% viscose, lined with a rod pocket for easy hanging.
+We offer this with or without the verse, woven in France in 80% cotton and 20% viscose.
+It is lined with a rod pocket for easy hanging – we provide tapestry hanging information with each order.
 The Woodpecker tapestry is one of the most popular of our William Morris wall tapestries (the other being The Tree of Life tapestry).